taiphob/applicant-skill-assessment/README.md

 # 🐛 Problem

 For site visitors who use the Brave browser, our Virtual Tour section does not load.
 Instead, there is a large blank space where the tour should be.
 See image below.

+### Pro Tip
+The iframe will load on your local file in the Brave Browser.
+See "index-bugged.html" for a simulation of what would happen if this file was on a live server.

 <div align="center">
    <img src="imgs/no-tour.jpg">